moshiur25524/body_building/README.md

 7. Custom Hook is used for Services.
 In the Home Page 3 card will be shown and the Services page all the card can be seen.
 8. In the Footer copyright symbol and dynamic year are set.

+## Fully Responsive

+The Responsive of the website is done by two methods. media query and bootstrap.
+1. the Services are responsive with the media query
+2. And Expert part are responsive with the bootstrap.

 ### `npm start`

 Runs the app in the development mode.\